-- 124. Consumers who wish to drink heavily are able to substitute more expensive forms of alcohol with cheaper beverages that have higher alcohol content.75 In this way, "consumers are able to mitigate the effects of average price increases through quality substitutions" and change their beverage choice "in response to price increases to maintain consumption". - 125.
-Consumers of cheap alcohol were found to be more price sensitive than others as they were unable to substitute downwards to even cheaper drinks when prices went up and therefore their level of alcohol consumption reduced the most.76 There is an important link to other research here which has highlighted that "those who drink at levels which put them at high risk of short-term harms may be more likely to circumvent price increases by switching to a cheaper product".77 Introducing an MUP prevents this shift, as cheaper products would not be available.
+- alcohol content.
+In this way, "consumers are able to mitigate the effects of average price increases through quality substitutions" and change their beverage choice "in response to price increases to maintain consumption". - 150.
+Consumers of cheap alcohol were found to be more price sensitive than others as they were unable to substitute downwards to even cheaper drinks when prices went up and therefore their level of alcohol consumption reduced the most.
+There is an important link to other research here which has highlighted that those who drink at levels which put them at high risk of short-term harms may be more likely to circumvent price increases by switching to a cheaper product.
+Introducing an MUP prevents this shift, as cheaper products would not be available.